sivertheisholt/CharaTwitch/README.md

 Coqui is used to run the TTS.
 You can find the docker image here(CPU VERSION): https://github.com/coqui-ai/TTS/pkgs/container/tts-cpu

 Download the latest zip from [Releases](https://github.com/sivertheisholt/CharaTwitch/releases) and extract it.
 Run the exe to install the program.
-(There is an error on startup for now, just ignore it, dont click anything)

 You will need to input a bit of information from Twitch.